Accessibility Tools

 When you get the call from the surgery scheduler

-You will get a call from the OR nurse who will tell you what time to arrive at the hospital for check-in and go over pre-op instructionsie. what meds to take/not to take, answer questions about scrub, etc.
+You will get a call and/or a MyChart message from the OR nurse who will tell you what time to arrive at the hospital for check-in and go over pre-op instructions i.e. what meds to take/not to take, answer questions about scrub, etc.

-The surgery letter that the scheduler mailsyou will confirm surgery date, location, and when to expect the call with arrival time.
-It also gives a # to call if you haven’t heard from anyone by 4pm the day before surgery.
+You will also receive a surgery letter in the mail from the scheduler to confirm surgery date, location, and when to expect the call with arrival time.
+It also gives a phone number to call if you haven’t heard from anyone by 4pm the day before surgery.

 You must have someone stay at the hospital the entire time you are there for surgery…someone over 18 who can be responsible for you at least overnight. (you cannot take a cab or Uber)